 If the Do-It-Yourself tool prepared any of the following forms for you, you must also file them:

 If you are filing in person at the court, give the clerk your forms and all copies.
-The clerk will keep the originals and one copy of each form, and will return any copies the court does not need.
+The clerk will return any copies the court does not need.
 If you are e-filing or email filing, upload PDFs of each form to the e-filing platform or to an email and submit it.

 -Fee Waiver Request